h-ibaldo/Raleway_Fixed_Numerals/README.md

+## UPDATE: RAWLINE IS NOT BEING MAINTAINED ANYMORE.

+### *For a better and more up to date alternative, try [MONORALE](https://github.com/samvk/monorale-raleway-sober)*

+/////////////////

 UPDATE: Rawline now supports 105 latin languages, including igbo onwu and vietnamite, russian cyrillic (default) and bulgarian cyrillic (OpenType feature) - Contribution by @cssobral2013

 # Rawline: Raleway Font With Lining Numerals